alcoforado/MDXEngine/README.md

 MDXEngine
 =========

-A simple game engine with C# and slim DX
+A simple game engine with C# and slim DX.
+Made by Marcos A Mendes